dariustb/rsans-engine/readme.md

 # RSANS Lyric Alignment & Visualization Engine

 ## Overview
-RSANS is a headless, offline-first CLI tool that aligns audio with provided lyrics and generates time-synchronized lyric visualization videos.
-It uses offline speech recognition to extract word-level timing, maps that timing onto user-supplied lyrics, applies optional rhyme annotations, and renders karaoke-style highlights via FFmpeg.
+RSANS Engine is a headless, offline-first CLI tool that aligns audio with provided lyrics and generates time-synchronized lyric visualization videos.
+It uses offline speech recognition to extract a transcript & word-level timing, applies optional rhyme annotations, and renders karaoke-style highlights via FFmpeg.
 The system is file-driven and deterministic, designed for automation now and UI integration later.

 ## Features
 - Offline audio processing (no cloud dependency)